 The concept of Total Quality Management (TQM) aims to improve the organization's ability to achieve quality and deliver the desired output to the client on a continuously improving basis.

-There are a few differences between the traditional management system and the total management system.
+There are a few differences between the traditional management system and the total quality management system.

 - TQM is process-oriented rather than the result-oriented traditional approach.